 - Ask questions about the pictures in books and about what is happening in the story.

 - Use words that describe colour, shape, size or number as well as texture, taste, smell or sound.

-- Help your child tell stories by asking questions that guide her through her storytelling.
+- Help your child tell stories by asking questions that guide them through their storytelling.

 The Importance of Play

 Play is the most enjoyable way to promote your child’s speech and language skills.

 - Children start to play cooperatively with other children at this stage.

 - Young children love to play dress-up and pretend.

 - Role play with your child - let them be the parent.